 How to Create a Blessings Jar

 I have never been proud of the fact that I am a stingy giver.
 Yuck, that just doesn't sound right.
 Giving away my finances is just incredibly difficult – more than my time or resources.
-Part of the reason is that my husband and I will most certainly be paying off student loan debt until we die.
+Part of the reason is that my husband and I will most certainly be paying off student loan debt and working with legitimate credit repair companies until we die.
 It’s hard to justify giving money away when we so desperately need to chip away at those.
 I get a sense of security from having money in the bank.
-If we ever have a car emergency or need to repair something at the house, the money will be there.
+If we ever have a car emergency or need foundation repair ottawa, the money will be there.

 The way I have always done things is not setting an example for my daughter.
 I am not teaching her how to be generous.
 I’ve known for a while that something would have to give.
 Literally.